JuliaGPU/GPUArrays.jl/README.md

 * mapreduce (there is a first working version for cudanative)
 * stencil operations
-* more tests
+* more tests and benchmarks
 * tests, that actually only switch the backend but use the same code
 * performance improvements!!
 * implement push!, append!, resize!, getindex, setindex!
-* interop between OpenCL, CUDA and OpenGL is there as a protype, but needs propper hooking up via `Base.copy!` / `convert`
+* interop between OpenCL, CUDA and OpenGL is there as a protype, but needs proper hooking up via `Base.copy!` / `convert`
 * share implementation of broadcast etc between backends.
 Currently they don't, since there are still subtle differences which should be elimated over time!